 Variable Interest Rates

-Generally for homeowners, taking on a variable rate mortgage can be seen as slightly more risky as your payments are subject to change should the prime rate increase.
-However, the trade off is the rate, at least at first, is typically lower than a fixed rate mortgage.
+Generally for homeowners, taking on a variable rate mortgage can be seen as slightly riskier as your payments are subject to change should the prime rate increase.
+However, the trade-off is the rate, at least at first, is typically lower than a fixed-rate mortgage.
 Homeowners need to review their personal situation and risk tolerance when determining which route is best for them.